chastitywhiterose/Chastity-Code-Cookbook/Chastity-Code-Cookbook.md

 # Chapter 9: Assembly Language

-No book on programming would be complete without at least a mention of assembly language.
-I will describe assembly language in the most basic of terms and at least give you a "Hello World" example that runs under Linux.
+No book on programming would be complete without at least a mention of Assembly language.
+I will describe Assembly language in the most basic of terms and at least give you a "Hello World" example that runs under Linux.

 You see, assembly language is platform specific.
 This means that the language itself only runs on one brand of CPUs (Central Processing Units).
 On top of that, code is not portable between Windows and Linux because these operating systems each work in a different way and you are expected to call the kernel through the API of that system.